Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Warnervale-Wadalba had a median taxpayer income of $49,288 and an average of $59,885 in the 2022 financial year, according to AreaSearch's postcode level ATO data.
-This was lower than national averages, with Greater Sydney's median being $56,994 and average at $80,856.
-By September 2025, estimates suggest median income will be approximately $55,503 and average at $67,436, based on a 12.61% Wage Price Index growth since 2022.
-The 2021 Census data shows household income ranked at the 67th percentile ($2,022 weekly) and personal income at the 47th percentile.
-In this area, 38.0% of residents (8,690 people) fall into the $1,500 - $2,999 income bracket, similar to regional levels where 30.9% are in this bracket.
-High housing costs consume 18.4% of income, but strong earnings place disposable income at the 63rd percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Warnervale - Wadalba had a median taxpayer income of $49,288 and an average of $59,885 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than national averages, with Greater Sydney's median being $56,994 and average at $80,856.
+By September 2025, estimates suggest the median income will be approximately $55,503 and average $67,436, based on a 12.61% Wage Price Index growth since financial year 2022.
+In 2021 Census figures, household income ranked at the 67th percentile ($2,022 weekly), while personal income was at the 47th percentile.
+The $1,500 - 2,999 income bracket dominated with 38.0% of residents (8,691 people), similar to regional levels where 30.9% were in this bracket.
+High housing costs consumed 18.4% of income, but strong earnings placed disposable income at the 63rd percentile.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income